RyanYuan2020/words-in-videos/README.md

 ## Intro

 A helper for English learner.
 The product plays excerpts of designated local videos of which the dialogue contains the given word, hence helps user to have a better grasp of the word.
 The re-play of the excerpt helps users to connect the plot of movie, series with the unfamiliar word.
-The simultaneous stimulation of **vision**, **audition** as well as **the memories for the polt**, makes it easy to remember and grip a word.
+The simultaneous stimulation of **vision**, **audition** as well as **the memories for the polt**, makes it easier to remember and grip a word.

 ## Preparation